 Generally, nutrients are divided into two classes:

 Macronutrients: Macronutrients are required daily in large quantities.
-They include proteins Proteins Carbohydrates, proteins, and fats supply 90% of the dry weight of the diet and 100% of its energy.
-All three provide energy (measured in calories), but the amount of energy in 1 gram (1/28 ounce)... read more , fats Fats Carbohydrates, proteins, and fats supply 90% of the dry weight of the diet and 100% of its energy.
-All three provide energy (measured in calories), but the amount of energy in 1 gram (1/28 ounce)... read more , carbohydrates Carbohydrates Carbohydrates, proteins, and fats supply 90% of the dry weight of the diet and 100% of its energy.
-All three provide energy (measured in calories), but the amount of energy in 1 gram (1/28 ounce)... read more , some minerals, and water.
+They include proteins Proteins Carbohydrates, proteins, and fats are the main types of macronutrients in food (nutrients that are required daily in large quantities).
+They supply 90% of the dry weight of the diet and 100%... read more , fats Fats Carbohydrates, proteins, and fats are the main types of macronutrients in food (nutrients that are required daily in large quantities).
+They supply 90% of the dry weight of the diet and 100%... read more , carbohydrates Carbohydrates, Proteins, and Fats Carbohydrates, proteins, and fats are the main types of macronutrients in food (nutrients that are required daily in large quantities).
+They supply 90% of the dry weight of the diet and 100%... read more , some minerals, and water.

 Micronutrients: Micronutrients are required daily in small quantities—in milligrams (one thousandth of a gram) to micrograms (one millionth of a gram).
 They include vitamins and certain minerals that enable the body to use macronutrients.
 These minerals are called trace minerals because the body needs only very small amounts.

-Water is required in amounts of 1 milliliter for each calorie of energy expended or about 2.6 quarts (2,500 milliliters) a day.
+Water is required in amounts of 1 milliliter for each calorie of energy expended or about 2.7 liters (2.8 quarts) for women and 3.7 liters (3.9 quarts) for men a day.
 The requirement for water can be met by the water naturally contained in many foods and by drinking fruit or vegetable juices and caffeine-free coffee or tea as well as water.
 Alcoholic beverages and caffeinated coffee, tea, and sodas may make people urinate more, so they are less useful.

 Foods consumed in the daily diet contain as many as 100,000 substances.
 But only 300 are classified as nutrients, and only 45 are classified as essential nutrients: